opensearch-project/documentation-website/_security/audit-logs/index.md

 ## Disabling audit logs

-To disable audit logs after they've been enabled, remove the `plugins.security.audit.type: internal_opensearch` setting from opensearch.yml, or switch off the **Enable audit logging** check box in Opensearch Dashboards.
+To disable audit logs after they've been enabled, remove the `plugins.security.audit.type: internal_opensearch` setting from `opensearch.yml`, or switch off the **Enable audit logging** check box in OpenSearch Dashboards.